IN THE MOUNTAINS OF FIRE

 (Students sit or stand about the room; some actually touch the magentine piles, oblivious to the danger.
 Each of those, however, soon stirs, uncomfortably; I can see the spirit of Crespus Inglorius poking at them, getting them to move.
 They listen grimly to the Changewright proclaiming why the fate of the universe hinges on them celebrating Christmas here.
 I think.
 Hard to say, through all the waves of energy pulsing through me.)

 (Wallace Weatherbent has decreed that we shall go down the stairs in pairs, every boy holding the hand of a girl or woman, if possible.
-“It’s the only way to puncture the spell just enough” he says.
+“It’s the only way to puncture the spell just enough” he says. sobering fast from his earlier giddiness.
 “If we don’t do this right, Don and Randy won’t even be able to enter the room without all that magentine frying them on the spot.”
 What a comforting thought!
 The boys, having seen me crumple and babble, nod and stare uncomfortably at Don and me.

-No female remains for Don and me.
-I explain to Wallace that we can hold, between us, the memory of Don’s fiancé, my former lover, Lisa—the agent who should have come with us.
+No female remains for us, though.
+I explain to Wallace that Don and I can hold, between us, the memory of Don’s fiancé, my former lover, Lisa—the agent who should have come with us.
 And he nods, blushing, realizing it now.
 When Don and I clasp hands we really will clasp her as the bond between us.)

 (Do...do I feel hands take mine in the dark?)